YuboZhangPKU/ERICA/README.md

 #### Using the trained CNN models

 As mentioned above, the script `ERICAPrediction.py` use 32 or 40 sequence alignments as input, and the `--Input` argument specifies the path of input MSA files.
-If the path is a directory, all of the files existed in this directory will be analyzed.
+If the path is a directory, all of the files that existed in this directory will be analyzed.
 The parameter after the argument `--Tasks` specifies the number of jobs running in parallel.
 The output of `vcf2MSA.py` can be used as input in this step directly.

 The program requires the model `multiprocessing` and `tensorflow`.